A R T M A R K S / A L O V E A F F A I R

 AN ONGOING EXPERIMENT FOR CREATING ART MARKS™ //

-These 30 day challenges were hosted live on Instagram, but you can still stretch your creative muscles using the same simple word prompts that I provided with each new Art Marks™ challenge.
+These month long challenges were hosted live on Instagram, but you can still stretch your creative muscles using the same simple word prompts that I provided with each new Art Marks™ challenge.
 Each list provides 30 words to get you started.
 I encourage you to share your new found love of mark making with me on Instagram.
 Tag me @RAEMISSIGMAN and use the hashtag #artmarks30daychallenge.